Lamb Shift in Light Muonic Atoms - Revisited

-where $P_1,\,Q_2,$\,and $Q_4$ are defined in Eq.(\ref{eq:rmp3}).
 The calculation of these corrections in first order perturbation theory, and to first order in the Uehling potential, is described in detail here.
 It was also given in ref.\,\cite{Borie05}.
 Some minor mistakes in the numerical calculation have been corrected.
-In the case of a point Coulomb potential ($V(r)\,=\,-\alpha Z/r $), the functions $P_1$ and $Q_4$ are identically zero.
-The total potential considered here is \\ $V(r)\,=\,-\alpha Z/r + V_{Uehl}(r)$.
+In the case of a point Coulomb potential ($V(r)\,=\,-\alpha Z/r $), the functions $P_1(r)$ and $Q_4(r)$ are identically zero.
+The total potential considered here is $V(r)\,=\,-\alpha Z/r + V_{Uehl}(r)$.

 For the contribution due to the term $B_0^2/2m_N$ the unperturbed binding energy is taken to be equal to $B_{0D}+ \langle V_{Uehl}\rangle$, where $B_{0D}$ is the point Coulomb Dirac binding energy.
 The contribution to $B_0^2/2m_N$ that is linear in the Uehling potential is then $(-B_{0D} \langle V_{Uehl}\rangle)/m_N $.